CloudStar2077/baby-tools-shop/README.md

 For a simular purpose create the `.gitignore`.
 This contains everything to ignore uploading into the repository.
 Basicly files which are automatically generated, local (database, settings), secret or doesn't belong in the repository.

+The Repository should now have a structure like this:

+BABY-TOOLS-SHOP/
+│
+├── babyshop_app/             # Main application (app source code)
+│
+├── .dockerignore             # Files ignored by Docker ├── .gitignore                # Files ignored by Git ├── Dockerfile                # Instructions to build the Docker image ├── README.md                 # Project description & usage guide
+└── requirements.txt          # Python dependencies